kee-org/www-kee-pm/content/keevault/tos.md

 ## Introduction

 Thank you for using Kee Vault!
-We're happy you're here.
+We’re happy you’re here.
 Please read this Terms of Service agreement carefully before accessing or using Kee Vault.
 Because it is such an important contract between us and our users, we have tried to make it as clear as possible.
 For your convenience, we have presented a simple and short non-binding summary of each section followed by the full legally binding terms.

 ## Contents